 The Federal Aviation Administration (FAA) had incorporated the military specification before 2018.
 This required the onsite use of fluorinated firefighting foams at major airports in the United States.
 Local municipalities also use and store AFFF.
 In the United States, almost 75% of AFFF is used by the military and the remaining 25% is used by organizations including refineries, fuel tank farms, municipal airports, and other industries.

-With the recent concerns over perfluorochemical containing firefighting foam contaminating groundwater sources, in 2018, the US FAA Reauthorization Act was passed to eliminate the need for fluorinated firefighting foam use at the majority of airports in the US within 3 years.
+With the recent concerns over perfluorochemical containing firefighting foam, in 2018, the US FAA Reauthorization Act was passed to eliminate the need for fluorinated firefighting foam use at the majority of airports in the US within 3 years.
 The sale of Class B fluorinated firefighting foams will be banned and Washington is the first state to pass a law and prohibit the sales of the fluorinated firefighting from July 2020.
 However, the military, petroleum refineries and terminals, FAA-certified airports, and certain chemical plants will remain exempted from it.

 AFFF use — concerns elaborated

-The major concern around the use of AFFF is the potential negative impact on the environment created as a result of the discharge of foam solutions into the water sources and the resultant ill-effects to humans.
+The major concern around the use of AFFF is the potential negative impact on the environment created as a result of the discharge of foam solutions into the water sources near military bases and the resultant ill-effects to humans.
 The issues of AFFF contamination include the toxicity, persistence, biodegradability, and treatability in the wastewater treatment plants.
 When PFAS-containing AFFF is repeatedly used at a place for a long time, the perfluorochemical can get into the soil and then reach the groundwater contaminating the wells located nearby.
 This is likely to happen near places where PFAS-based AFFF has been used continuously, such as airports, fire training areas, refineries, and chemical plants.

 One or more of the below-listed situations result in a discharge of AFFF into the environment: